+- 5.5.2 New development should not reduce air quality and where there are any potential issues the council will require an air quality assessment.
+Appropriate design measures such as tree planting can protect users of the buildings and surrounding public spaces from existing poor air quality.
 The council is particularly concerned to protect schools, older people's accommodation and family housing.
-Further guidance on air quality assessments, location, siting and design, choice of building systems and the management of construction emissions is provided in the Sustainable Design and Construction SPD.

-the amount of nitrogen dioxide, carbon monoxide and particulate matter (PM10) in the atmosphere.
+Further guidance on air quality assessments, location, siting and design, choice of building systems and the management of construction emissions is provided in the Sustainable Design and Construction SPD. - 5.5.3 Air pollution in Barnet is monitored by measuring the amount of nitrogen dioxide, carbon monoxide and particulate matter (PM10) in the atmosphere.
 The council has continuous air quality monitoring stations at Chalgrove School and Tally Ho and maintains a network of diffusion tubes across the borough.
 These monitor levels of fine particles and nitrogen dioxide informing the Air Quality Action Plan for Barnet and the ongoing review and assessment of air quality in the borough.